 Wilton Assault Lawyer

-Assault crimes—especially domestic violence assault charges—are commonly charged in Wilton, Connecticut.
+Assault crimes—especially domestic abuse charges—are commonly charged.
 While some assault crimes are misdemeanors, most of these offenses are felonies, and they can be among the most serious in the state.
-If you have been arrested for assault, then it is important for you to understand the exact nature of the charges, as well as your defense options.
+If you have been arrested for a violent crime, then it is important for you to understand the exact nature of the charges, as well as your defense options.

 Defining Assault in Wilton

 First-degree assault often involves the intentional infliction of serious physical injuries.
-Second-degree assault arrests in Wilton, Connecticut under CGS 53a-60 may also involve serious injuries; in such cases, assault in the second-degree is considered a class C felony.
+Second-degree assault arrests under CGS 53a-60 may also involve serious injuries; in such cases, a second-degree offense is considered a class C felony.
 Where injuries are not serious, second-degree assault is treated as a class D felony.
+A lawyer in Wilton could help someone accused of first-degree assault.

 Assault in the third-degree arrests under CGS 53a-61 are Class A misdemeanors.
 An assault can be considered third-degree if the injury is intentional but not serious, or when it is caused by reckless or negligent conduct.
 Third-degree assault arrests are the most common in domestic violence cases.